 Confocal Microscopy Facility

-The confocal facility is available to UM researchers and extramural users as well.
+The confocal facility is available to all UMB researchers and extramural users on a fee-for-service basis.

 The facility provides individual instruction on an array of confocal microscopes.
 The needs of the researcher are considered in choosing which microscope will best suit the experimental design.
-Facility users can be trained to utilize the machine best matching their respective imaging requirements.
 In general, imaging of fixed samples, cultured cells, organ slices and small animals can be accommodated.
 Imaging techniques including FRET, FRAP, photoactivation and uncaging are readily implemented.

 The microscopes have excitation sources that cover most fluorophores with excitation ranging from 355- 633nm.
 Multiphoton excitation of fluorophores is also available on select instruments.
 An image analysis workstation equipped with software packages is available to users.